verifiable-presentation/spec/docs/specification.md

 # Verifiable Presentation Generation Service Specification

 > A plugin-based service that allows issuers to render verifiable presentations
-> from templates, and store it in a queryable database for clients to
+> from templates, and store it in a queryable database for holders to
 > list/retrieve.

 ## Terms and Definitions